 If you can’t put at least 20% down on a condo purchase – renting an apartment is the clear winner.

 Let’s assume you’re in a good personal finance situation and have made the decision to buy a condo.
 In the end, you liked the location and the common areas, and the monthly HOA fees are reasonable.
 You held your nose and made a lowball offer, and they accepted.

 You have to pay closing costs and come up with a down payment if you’re financing a mortgage.
 Keep in mind that when you are financing any property, and you plan to live in it, you can pay as little as three percent down with a Federal Housing Administration (FHA) loan or $1,000 down with a VA loan.

 The mortgage company uses your down payment as a prepaid mortgage payment, which means you are paying your mortgage in advance.
 For example, if you close on your condo loan at the beginning of November, your first payment will not be due until January of the next year.

 It’s the same with your monthly homeowner’s association(HOA) dues, so your first HOA payment will be due in January.
 Also, you might get a tax credit for closing costs, but your accountant would know more details.
 You got through all that, and you are now a condo owner – welcome to the condo community!

 Is It A Bad Idea To Buy a Condo?

-This is a difficult general question to answer and it depends on a lot of things.
-In the apartment vs condo debate, you can walk away if you find too many problems in an apartment, but you’re stuck with condo until you sell it.
+This is a difficult general question to answer, and it depends on a lot of things.
+In the apartment vs. condo debate, you can walk away if you find too many problems in an apartment, but you’re stuck with a condo until you sell it.

 Lower Your Risk Before You Purchase